felixkuntz/website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Master of Philosophy (M.Phil.) in Economics
+    - course: M.Phil. in Economics
       institution: University of Oxford
-      year: since 2022
+      year: Since 2022
-    - course: Bachelor of Science (B.Sc.) in Economics
+    - course: B.Sc. in Economics
       institution: Goethe University Frankfurt
       year: 2021
-    - course: Bachelor of Science (B.A.) in Political Science
+    - course: B.A. in Political Science
       institution: Goethe University Frankfurt
       year: 2021